CCurl/r4/README.md

 ## A simple block editor

 r4 includes a simple block editor.
-Many thanks to Alain Theroux for his inspiration and help.
+Many thanks to Alain Theroux for his inspiration.

 ## Building r4

-- The target machine/environment is controlled by the #defined in the file "config.h"
+- The target machine/environment is controlled by the #defines in the file "config.h"
-- For Windows, I use Microsoft's Visual Studio (Community edition).
+- For Windows, There is a Visual Studio solution.
 Use the x86 configuration (32-bit).
 - For Development boards, I use the Arduino IDE.
 See the file "config.h" for board-specific settings.
-- For Linux systems, I use clang.
-See the "make" script for more info.
-Default is 64-bit.
+- For Linux systems, theer s a makefile.
+Default is 64-bit, or you can change it to 32-bit.
 - I do not have an Apple system, so I haven't tried to build r4 for that environment.
   - However, being such a simple and minimal C program, it should not be difficult to port r4 to any environment.